fredclausen/ansible-adsb/README.md

 * Re-name `group_vars/all.template.yaml` to `group_vars/all.yaml`

 * You will need a NFS share to save the persistent data of the workloads.
-If you are familiar with kubernetes storaging and want change this around, be my guest.
+If you are familiar with kubernetes storaging and want to change this around, be my guest.
 However, by providing the playbooks a NFS share it will automatically set up the cluster storage correctly.
-Edit `group_vars/all.yaml` and change `nfs_share_ip` and `nfs_share_path` to your NFS share.
-Save the file.

 * You need to know the serial number of your RTLSDR dongles.

 These playbooks are designed to run against a kubernetes cluster.
 This cluster could be running k8s, k3s, or Rancher rke.
-If you don't have a cluster installed, we'll cover how to use this repository's files to set up rancher but keep in mind rancher cannot run on ARM32, and it is basically unusuably on Pi3B+ due to the limits of the 3B+ hardware. k3s should be your choice if you do not have at a minimum Pi4s.
+If you don't have a cluster installed, we'll cover how to use this repository's files to set up rancher but keep in mind rancher cannot run on ARM32, and it is basically unusuably on Pi3B+ even if running a 64bit ARM distro due to the limits of the 3B+ hardware. k3s should be your choice if you do not have at a minimum Pi4s.

 If you have a working cluster that can accessed using a local instance of kubectl, and ansible installed, head on down to [ADSB Workload Setup](#adsb-workload-setup).
 If not, read on!